Skip to main content

 • Access to Learning Fund payments that are not for general living costs

-• Special Support Grant (available to full-time students who started their course in September 2006 or later, and fall within the groups of students listed in the Income Support or Housing Benefit regulations)
+• Special Support Grant or Loan (available to full-time students who started their course in September 2006 or later, and who get or qualify for:

 • Bursaries (available to full-time students who started their course in September 2006 or later) that are for course-related costs, or childcare